PMA Review Process

 Temporary Suspension of Premarket Approval (§814.47)

 If, after providing the sponsor with an opportunity for a regulatory informal hearing regarding the proposed withdrawal of PMA approval, and FDA determines there is a reasonable probability that continued distribution of a PMA-approved device would cause serious adverse health consequences or death, FDA shall by order temporarily suspend the PMA.
-In cases where there is sufficient grounds, FDA will proceed expeditiously to withdraw the PMA approval.
+In cases where there are sufficient grounds, FDA will proceed expeditiously to withdraw the PMA approval.

 References for the PMA Review Process